 The directory structure will look a little something like this:

-Each template gets its own subdirectory that contains the HTML and text versions, along with some metadata containing the name, subject, and alias.
+_layout folder and standard templates will be located in the root.
+Each template or layout gets its own folder that contains the HTML and text content, along with metadata in a JSON file.
 From here, you’re free to code up some HTML like it’s 1995... or go ahead and commit to your git repository.
 Up to you.

 When you’re ready to push your templates to Postmark, use the

 templates push command, followed by the template path:

 Before the templates get pushed, you’ll see a summary of changes.
 You can see whether a template will be modified or newly added to the server.
 If you’ve pushed templates in the UI, this might look a little familiar.
 Confirm your changes by typing